Areas of Practice

 - Peterson, as trustee for next of kin of Roy Iverson v.
 Parkview Homes, 87-CV-17-217 (6/20/18).
 Plaintiff brought a professional negligence claim for negligent management, administration and negligence per se which allegedly caused Mr. Iverson’s death as a result of a fall.
 JLO obtained dismissal on the grounds that Plaintiffs expert disclosures on the applicable standard of care and causation were insufficient, and that expert disclosures for the cause of death were both untimely and insufficient.

 Patti was a registered nurse prior to law school and this background supplements her legal practice.
-She has been an adjunct professor for health law at Hamline University and a frequent speaker related to health law topics.
-Her community involvement relates to working with her therapy dog at various facilities and schools.
-She is active in numerous bar organizations.
-In addition, she enjoys travel, reading and sports.
+She has been an adjunct professor for health law practicum at Hamline University and a frequent speaker.
+She also provides pro bono representation to domestic violence victims.

 - Minnesota (1983)